 Alexander van Oudenhoven

-Next to his work at Leiden University, Alexander has also been Lead Author at the 'Intergovernmental science-policy Platform on Biodiversity and Ecosystem Services' (IPBES) since 2015.
+Next to his work at Leiden University, Alexander was Lead Author at the ‘Intergovernmental science-policy Platform on Biodiversity and Ecosystem Services’ (IPBES), between 2015 and 2018.
 Open to all United Nations member countries, IPBES has become the leading intergovernmental body for assessing the state of the planet's biodiversity, its ecosystems and the essential services they provide to society.
-Alexander is responsible for the Regional Assessment for Europe and Central Asia.
+Alexander was responsible for the Regional Assessment for Europe and Central Asia, and is Leiden University’s IPBES focal point to the Ministry of Agriculture, Nature and Fisheries.
 In addition, Alexander is Co-Editor-in-Chief of Ecosystems and People, an interdisciplinary open access journal that addresses how biodiversity and ecosystems underpin human quality of life, and how societal activities and preferences drive changes in ecosystems.

 Education and earlier work